 8. Drink tap water

-Changes in how society organises the agri-food system are needed to support people to make these changes, such as introducing regulations and legislation like controlling food advertising or fiscal interventions to favour the consumption of healthier, sustainable food and tax consumption of energy-dense, nutrient-poor foods.
+Changes in how society organises the agri-food system are needed to support people to make these changes.
+Such changes could be the introduction or regulations and legislation that control food advertising.
+Or fiscal interventions to favour the consumption of healthier, sustainable food.
+And we could tax consumption of energy-dense, nutrient-poor foods.

 These can be supported by educational and motivational interventions, such as a front of pack labelling scheme highlighting the nutritional and environmental profile of foods.